digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument.rst

 * First, we calculate the coupon payment dates by rolling out a periodic coupon schedule.

-* The payment dates are then used to build claim sub-tree for the coupon payments.
+* The payment dates are then used to build claim sub-trees for the coupon payments.

 * A claim sub-tree for the final redemption is also created.

 * Finally, the coupon and redemption sub-trees are joined.
 Together, they yield the desired economic terms for the bond.

 How to define the redemption claim
 **********************************

-The the redemption claim depends on the currency and the maturity date of the bond.
+The redemption claim depends on the currency and the maturity date of the bond.

 .. literalinclude:: ../../../src/main/daml/Daml/Finance/Claims/Util/Builders.daml
   :language: daml